 Linking Words — A complete List of English Connecting Words Linking & Connecting Words It is essential to understand how Linking Words, as a part of speech, can be used to combine ideas in writing - and thus ensure that ideas within sentences and paragraphs are elegantly connected - for the benefit of the reader.
 This will help to improve your writing (e.g. essay, comment, summary (scientific) review, (research) paper, letter, abstract, report, thesis, etc.).
-It is also fundamental to be aware of the sometimes subtle meaning of these "small" words within the English language.
 "Linking Words" is used as a term to denote a class of English words which are employed to link or connect parts of speech or even whole sentences.
 Conjunctions and Transition Words Connecting Words Relations Between Words A concept is an idea - and what is an idea?
 So, a concept can be expressed as something between a single word, and an elaborate and in extenso described philosophy.
 A concept by itself does not necessarily communicate a clear, unambiguous, understandable meaning.
 Complete List of Linking & Connecting Words Download